 You will need a credit card for the security deposit.
 You can still use a debit card to pay for the rental but most companies will require a credit card for the deposit.
 I highly recommend using a credit card in general when you travel, not only do many travel credit card companies waive foreign transaction fees but they also have additional rental car insurance.
-You can read more about how I use credit cards to travel and if you are interested in finding out how to travel more for less, check out my course Travel Hacks for Beginners.

 There are also age requirements for renting a car in Iceland.
 This can vary between 20 to 23 for the primary driver and 19 years old for the secondary driver.
 Once again, check with the car rental company you choose to find out their specific restrictions.